Human Rights Associates Program

 Associates will participate in weekly seminars that focus on a mix of 1) building skills for human rights research and analysis, 2) networking and mentorship, and 3) academic and career guidance.
 Participation in the program gives students a unique opportunity to meet a range of human rights practitioners and experts.
 Associates will also have the opportunity to attend human rights events at Georgetown Law and around Washington, DC.

-Weekly one-hour sessions will begin on Friday, September 16 from 10 to 11 A.M.
+Weekly one-hour sessions take place Friday mornings and begin on September 12.
 This is a year-long program.
 The fall program runs from September through November, and the spring program runs from January through April.
 Associates are allowed two absences but are otherwise expected to participate fully in the program.

 Associates must commit to prepare for, attend, and contribute to group discussions and to complete short assignments in the absence of academic credit.